 Many times, the acid in the recipe is so minute that you won’t even realize it is there, like yogurt or maple syrup.

-I live at elevation, where it’s hard to get nice, fluffy baked goods.
+I live at a high elevation, where it’s hard to get nice, fluffy baked goods.
 In order to make pouffy biscuits and light cakes, I now add a splash of lemon juice, which helps create a stronger, more rapid reaction from baking powder and really elevate (I totally meant that pun, thank you) the baked goods.

 Overcook Burn the Garlic, Start Over